s4ac/s4ac.github.io/workshops/20180323_Berlin_Web_Visual_Poetry/README.md

 With this tool we will be able transform a webpage into our canvas and with few line of code we will make it colorful and interactive.

+As inspiration I suggest to take the websites made by [Rafël Rozeandaal](https://www.newrafael.com/websites/)

 We will cover those topics:

 1. variables `let something = be something`